athms/hcprep/README.md

 # preprocess subject data
 cleaned_fMRI, volume_labels = hcprep.preprocess.preprocess_subject_data(subject_data, [run], high_pass=1./128., smoothing_fwhm=3)
 ```
+The cleaning steps are: detrending, frequency filtering, smoothing, and standardization of the voxel time series signals (as described in [Thomas et al.](https://www.frontiersin.org/articles/10.3389/fnins.2019.01321/full))

 ### 4.4 Writing the data to TFRecord files
 Once the task-fMRI data is cleaned, you can easily write it to the TFRecord data format: